-Your list can also include things that you need to do around the house before you leave, such as water the plants, call the pet sitter or stop the newspaper.
+Your list can also include things that you need to do around the house before you leave, such as water the plants, call the pet sitter, or hold the mail.

-Pack or wear comfortable footwear suitable for the activities you're planning, such as athletic shoes, hiking boots, sandals or walking shoes.
-For clothing, men should be sure to bring polo shirts, t-shirts, and shorts.
-A pair of jeans or lightweight pants is a good idea for higher altitudes.
-For women, bring polo shirts, t-shirts, tank tops, shorts and light weight skirts or slacks.
+Pack or wear comfortable footwear suitable for the activities you're planning, such as athletic shoes, hiking boots, sandals, or walking shoes.
+For clothing, men should be sure to bring polo shirts, T-shirts, and shorts.
+A pair of jeans or lightweight pants are a good idea for higher altitudes.
+For women, bring polo shirts, T-shirts, tank tops, shorts, and light-weight skirts or slacks.
 If you plan any water activities, pack at least two bathing suits.
 This way, you can wear one while the other is drying.

 Dressing Up Hawaiian Style

 For dressier occasions such as business functions, a visit to a nice restaurant, or a night on the town, note that Hawaii's culture and its tropical climate have created a more relaxed dress code.
-For example, businessmen rarely wear suits and ties.
-With that in mind we suggest that for business functions, you should pack business casual and resort casual wear, unless your company instructs you otherwise.
+With that in mind, you should pack business casual and resort casual wear, unless your company instructs you otherwise.

 Hawaii's aloha-wear is also a good choice for both men and women.
-The styles available cover a broader range that the traditional muumuus and loud print shirts.
+The styles available cover a broader range than the traditional muumuus and loud print shirts.
 It is widely available, and you will be joining in on the fun of the islands.
 Buying Hawaiian-made or sold jewelry provides a pretty souvenir you can enjoy year-round at home.
-There is a wide range available on the island, from inexpensive costume jewelry to both moderately-priced and more expensive fine jewelry.
+There is a wide range available on the island, from inexpensive costume jewelry to both moderately priced and more expensive fine jewelry.